What is Control of Documented Information?

 Documented information is most often used within organizations as either a form of communication or as a way to provide the evidence required by audits.
 However, under ISO 9001:2015 standards, documented information must meet four main objectives:

-In many cases, you will see the term “documents” and “records” in place of “documented information” throughout your ISO 9001:2015 guide.
+In many cases, you will see the terms “documents” and “records” in place of “documented information” throughout your ISO 9001:2015 guide.
 This is not to confuse you; in fact, there are a few instances in which documents and records will refer to two separate things.

 The difference?
 Records are pieces of documented information that are retained, while documents are maintained.
 It is important to keep this difference in mind as you review the ISO 9001 requirements.